• Home

 The Kokosing Nature Preserve is one of three sites in Ohio certified by the Green Burial Council as a conservation burial ground, which is the most rigorous category.

-Summer 2024 research at the Kokosing Nature Preserve
+Research at the Kokosing Nature Preserve

 1. How does the decomposition rate change across green burial plots of different ages?